ibm-cloud-docs/tas-ms/provision.md

 In general, allow for at least 10 business days for provisioning to be completed.

+## Deployment on Shared Cluster
+{:deployment-shared-cluster}

+TAS MS is deployed in a Shared Cluster and is subject to the TAS MS offering software upgrade policy that is set by IBM.
+IBM will determine and communicate when upgrades will occur, and no deferrals or exceptions will be allowed
+In the Shared Cluster deployment, IBM Red Hat OpenShift on IBM Cloud and IBM Cloud Pak for Data will be shared across multiple Production Instance(s) and Non-Production Instance(s) and Clients.

 The provisioning itself can be broken down into a number of steps:

 1. Order validation